droideck/Curse-of-Strahd-Reloaded-PF2e/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 Additionally, Strahd can use the following action in his ***Vampire*** form:

-* ***Shapechange.*** If Strahd isn't in running water or sunlight, he polymorphs into a Tiny **bat**, a Medium **wolf**, or a Medium cloud of mist, or back into his true form.
-His statistics, other than his size and speed, are unchanged.
+**Shapechange** ▶ (concentrate, divine, polymorph).
+If Strahd isn't in running water or sunlight, he polymorphs into a Tiny bat, a Medium wolf, or a Medium cloud of mist, or back into his true form.
+His statistics, other than his size and Speed, are unchanged.
 Anything he is wearing transforms with him, but nothing he is carrying does.
 He reverts to his true form if he dies.

+- **Bat Form:** Size Tiny; Speed 20 feet, fly 30 feet; Melee fangs +26 (agile, finesse) Damage 3d10+12 piercing
+- **Wolf Form:** Size Medium; Speed 40 feet; Melee jaws +26 (trip) Damage 3d10+12 piercing
-While in mist form, Strahd can't take any actions, speak, or manipulate objects.
-He is weightless, has a flying speed of 30 feet, can hover, and can enter a hostile creature's space and stop there.
-In addition, if air can pass through a space, the mist can do so without squeezing, and he can't pass through water.
-He has advantage on Strength, Dexterity, and Fortitude saving throws, and he is immune to all nonmagical damage, except the damage he takes from sunlight.
+- **Mist Form:** Size Medium; Speed 0 feet, fly 30 feet (hover); Strahd can't take any actions other than flying and reverting to his true form, can't speak or manipulate objects, and can't cast spells.
+He is weightless and can enter a hostile creature's space and stop there.
+If air can pass through a space, the mist can do so without squeezing, and he can't pass through water.
+Strahd gains a +2 circumstance bonus to Fortitude, Reflex, and Will saves, and he gains resistance 13 to all physical damage and immunity to nonmagical and precision damage.
+He still takes damage from sunlight.

 While Strahd retains a connection to the Fanes of Barovia, he also possesses the following features in all three phases:

-* ***Dominion of the Mountain.*** While Strahd retains the power of the Mountain Fane, he is under the effect of a permanent *nondetection* spell.
+* ***Dominion of the Mountain.*** While Strahd retains the power of the Mountain Fane, he is under the effect of a permanent *[Veil of Privacy (7th Rank)](https://2e.aonprd.com/Spells.aspx?ID=1739)* spell.
-* ***Dominion of the Swamp.*** While Strahd retains the power of the Swamp Fane, he can cast *major image* and *move earth* without components.
+* ***Dominion of the Swamp.*** While Strahd retains the power of the Swamp Fane, he can cast *[Illusory Scene](https://2e.aonprd.com/Spells.aspx?ID=1570)* and *[Restore Ground](https://2e.aonprd.com/Spells.aspx?ID=2297)*.
-* ***Dominion of the Forest.*** While Strahd retains the power of the Forest Fane, he can cast *beast sense* and *locate creature* without components.
+* ***Dominion of the Forest.*** While Strahd retains the power of the Forest Fane, he can cast *[Animal Vision](https://2e.aonprd.com/Spells.aspx?ID=1963)* and *[Locate (5th Rank)](https://2e.aonprd.com/Spells.aspx?ID=1588)*.
 * ***Rejuvenation.*** If Strahd is destroyed while he retains the power of at least one of the Fanes, he gains a new body in 24 hours, regaining all his hit points and phases and becoming active again.
 His new body appears within his coffin.

 > [!info]+ **Vampiric Forbiddance**